StreamElements/docs/docs/chatbot/modules/liveannouncement.md

 # Live Announcement

-The StreamElements live announcement module is a feature that allows the chatbot to post a message in the chat when the stream goes live.
+The live announcement module is a feature that allows the chatbot to post a message in the chat when the stream goes live.

 **How it works:**